Yarmoski/Colorfight-AI/README.md

 - Vishal Anantharaman
 - Zachary Chang

 [AI]nvasion: A full-day hackathon where teams had to design an AI to play the game "Colorfight 2."
-More information can be found at colorfightai.com
+More information can be found at [Colorfight 2's official website](colorfightai.com)